 Seven years!

-It's now up to you to let your husband know that you've given this a lot of thought and you're sure of your desire to seek a divorce.
+It's now up to you to let your husband know that you've given this a lot of thought and you're sure you want divorce.

 It's important to be compassionate, but firm, because if you aren't, you'll give him false hope that things can get back on track, which won't do either of you any good.

-• Tell him you need his help in keeping the process as peaceful as possible and avoiding family law court for the sake of the kids.
+- Tell him you need his help in keeping the process as peaceful as possible and divorcing out of court for the sake of the kids.

 If your husband is reluctant to divorce for any of the reasons described above, consider these tips to counter his objections, help him come to terms with your decision and agree to work with you to peacefully end the marriage.